civictechindex/brigade-project-index/docs/README.md

 # Brigade Project Index

-The Brigade Project Index is a collaborative project involving core contributorts from across many brigades.
+The Brigade Project Index is a collaborative effort involving core contributors from across many brigades.

 We design, develop, and maintain a set of tools and practices for mapping out all the work being done on projects across the entire global network of civic hacking organizations and Code for America brigades.